A Practical System for Over-40 Practitioners Who Don’t Have More Time — But Still Want Real Progress

 You’re not lazy.

-Life just doesn’t allow 4–5 training sessions a week anymore.
+Life just doesn’t allow 4–5 sessions per week anymore.

 Work.